AFASSoftware/maquette/_includes/rules.md

 ### The 3 rules

 Before you are ready to start using maquette, you need to be aware of three rules, which are all easy to follow.
-These rules are there to make sure maquette can render and diff very large pages at 60 frames per second on every device.
+These rules are there to make sure maquette can generally render and diff very large pages at 60 frames per second on every device.

-##### Do not change event handlers
+##### Rule #1 Do not change event handlers

 Changing event handlers, like `onclick` for example, is rarely useful.
-Updating an event handler can especially be costly if you accidentally change them on every render.
+Updating an event handler is costly if you accidentally change them on every render.
-Because this mistake is so easily to made, maquette disallows changing event handlers completely.
+Because this mistake that is so easily to made, maquette disallows changing event handlers completely.

-##### Always provide the same set of properties
+##### Rule #2 Always provide the same set of properties

 If you render `h("div", {tabIndex:"0"})` and then you want to clear the tabIndex attribute, you need to use `h("div", {tabIndex:undefined})`, `h("div", {tabIndex:null})` or `h("div", {tabIndex:""})`.